johndehavilland/whoami/README.md

 They don't need to be status updates (unless you want them to be).
 Ideas that might be useful to talk about could be aspirations, challenges, areas of concern.

 Outside of the regular 1:1s, if you want to talk, feel free to schedule time with me.
 I try to keep my calendar up-to-date so throw some time on it for us to connect and I will prioritize it.

+If it is something important, don't wait for our 1:1 to connect.

 ## My availability